cierelabs/json-complete/README.md

 * Can store arbitrary data on itself with string or Symbol keys
 * TODO: Look into async, getter/setter, and other newer types

+### Specified TypedArrays
+* Types
+  - Int8Array
+  - Uint8Array
+  - Uint8ClampedArray
+  - Int16Array
+  - Uint16Array
+  - Int32Array
+  - Uint32Array
+  - Float32Array
+  - Float64Array
+* For the purposes of storage, acts very similarly to standard Arrays
+* Limited to storing numerical values in the indexed fields
+* Cannot be expanded beyond the defined bounds
+* Cannot be sparse -- by default, the unset values are initialized to 0
+* Can store other data via String or Symbol keys

 ### File